atk4/data/docs/quickstart.rst

     $m->audit

-This can be used internally for all sorts of decisions for model behaviour.
+This can be used internally for all sorts of decisions for model behavior.

 Getting Started